Links

 This page describes how to create and maintain connections to your AWS Glue Data Catalog.

-Glue Catalog connections also double as Athena connections in SQLake, so if your goal is to write your transformed data into an Athena table, you should first ensure you have a Glue Catalog connection with the correct credentials to write to your intended location.
+Glue Catalog connections also double as Athena connections in Upsolver, so if your goal is to write your transformed data into an Athena table, you should first ensure you have a Glue Catalog connection with the correct credentials to write to your intended location.

 Note that a Glue Catalog connection is created by default when you deploy Upsolver on your AWS account.